-For the first mile, the single-track side-road passed through a valley, initially running beside a stream and then passing the diminutive Loch a’ Phreasain Challtuinne (‘loch of the small hazel bush’).
-Thereafter, it forked, with the unclassified left-hand fork (Tarbet Jetty Road) leaving the C1123 and dropping down to run beside the irregularly-shaped Loch nam Brac (‘loch of the deer’).
+I took the unclassified left-hand fork (Tarbet Jetty Road), which left the C1123 and dropped down to run beside the irregularly-shaped Loch nam Brac (‘loch of the deer’).

 It was at about this point, as the sky began to brighten and the road snaked its way along the loch side more-or-less at water level, that the hotelier’s promise that this walk would be ‘lovely’ began to be realised in earnest.
 It was beautiful.
 The road was quiet, with a car or motorbike only rarely (and one enormous motorhome that barely made it through a passing place; God knows how he’d navigated the rest of the road).

 I stayed by the waterside for about another mile until, leaving the loch behind, the road began to climb steeply.
 I powered up the incline, pausing at the top to see tiny Loch Dubh (‘black loch’) on the far side, and two of the houses of Tarbet perched above it.

 The descent into Tarbet was slow and deliberate but that says more about my fear of doing in my knee than anything else.
 At the bottom sat the aforementioned Loch Dubh and slightly more than a handful of cottages.
 Two handfuls, maybe, though not all were intact and occupied.